Code-Institute-Submissions/Ms3-project-3/README.md

         * White color for the texts

 * ## Typography
-    * The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+    * The Montserrat font is the main font used throughout the whole website.
 Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.

 * ## Wireframes